dowjones/react-dropdown-tree-select/README.md

 The text to display as placeholder on the search box.
 Defaults to `Choose...`

+### keepTreeOnSearch

+Type: `bool`

+Displays search results as a tree instead of flatten results

 ## Styling and Customization

 ### Default styles